 Brief outpatient therapy clinic

-Interns spend approximately one day per week throughout the training year providing evidence-based assessment and intervention in Geisinger’s Outpatient Psychiatry Clinic.
-Referrals are selected for interns to ensure a varied and to some degree, tailored, training experience.
-Supervisors learn about interns’ clinical interests and training needs at the start of each six-month rotation to inform the section and scheduling of cases.
-We aim for all interns to gain experience in providing evidence-based treatment for the mood and anxiety disorders, suicidality, posttraumatic stress disorder, obsessive compulsive disorder, insomnia and grief/end of life issues.
-We also distribute a wide variety of clinical health psychology referrals across interns’ schedules, with each intern’s specialty interests in mind.
+As an intern, you’ll spend one to two days a week throughout the training year providing evidence-based assessment and intervention in Geisinger’s Outpatient Psychiatry Clinic.
+Referrals are selected to ensure a varied and somewhat tailored training experience.
+Supervisors learn about your clinical interests and training needs at the start of each six-month rotation to inform the selection and scheduling of cases.
+We aim for you to gain experience in providing evidence-based treatment for mood and anxiety disorders, suicidality, posttraumatic stress disorder, obsessive-compulsive disorder, insomnia and grief/end-of-life issues.
+We also distribute a wide variety of clinical health psychology referrals across your schedule, with your interests in mind.
 These include referrals for chronic pain conditions, chronic illness and related issues, weight management and disordered eating, and functional neurologic disorders.

-Pre-surgical evaluation is a critical skill for clinical health psychologists, so all interns will receive training in bariatric surgery and/or spine surgery evaluations throughout the year.
-Given the volume of surgery cases for each of these specialties done at Geisinger each year and the yearlong nature of the experience, adult clinical and health psychology interns graduate with significantly greater knowledge and more experience with pre-surgical evaluations than most, giving them an edge when applying for clinical health postdoctoral fellowships and early career positions in healthcare.
+Presurgical evaluation is a critical skill for clinical health psychologists, so you will be trained in bariatric surgery and/or spine surgery evaluations throughout the year.
+Given the volume of surgery cases for these specialties and the yearlong nature of the experience, adult clinical and health psychology interns graduate with significantly greater knowledge and experience with presurgical evaluations than most.
+As a result, you’ll have an edge when applying for clinical health postdoctoral fellowships and early career positions in healthcare.

-Interns will be given a choice of pre-surgical evaluation training experiences, with an option available to participate in both.
+As an intern, you’ll have a choice of presurgical evaluation training experiences, with the option to participate in both.

 Bariatric surgery evaluations

-Interns with special interest in weight management and bariatric surgery will have the opportunity to lead and co-lead educational and cognitive-behavioral therapy groups for bariatric surgery candidates and post-surgical patients, attend monthly multidisciplinary meetings, and collaborate with the Geisinger Obesity Research Institute on a clinical research project with the potential of leading to a presentation at a national conference and/or publication.
+If you have an interest in weight management and bariatric surgery, you may have the opportunity to lead and co-lead educational and cognitive-behavioral therapy groups for bariatric surgery candidates and post-surgical patients.
+You’ll also attend monthly multidisciplinary meetings and collaborate with the Geisinger Obesity Research Institute on a clinical research project — and potentially presenting at a national conference and/or publication.

 Spine surgery and spinal cord stimulator evaluations

-Geisinger is also a Center of Excellence for spine surgery and is widely recognized for ProvenCare Lumbar Spine, an innovative program that standardizes high quality care and focuses on patient outcomes.
-Clinical health psychologists work closely with neurosurgery and pain medicine to identify patients who are most likely to benefit from spine surgery and spinal cord stimulator implants and to coordinate interdisciplinary care with primary care providers, physiatrists, physical therapists and other medical specialties.
+Geisinger is also a Center of Excellence for spine surgery and is widely recognized for ProvenCare Lumbar Spine, an innovative program that standardizes high-quality care and focuses on patient outcomes.
+Clinical health psychologists work closely with neurosurgery and pain medicine to identify patients who are most likely to benefit from spine surgery and spinal cord stimulator implants.
+They also coordinate interdisciplinary care with primary care providers, physiatrists, physical therapists and other medical specialties.

 Integrated primary care

-Each intern will have the opportunity to spend at least six months, one day per week in one of several Geisinger primary care clinics, providing brief behavioral intervention for a wide range of referrals, taking warm-handoffs from primary care providers and collaborating with multidisciplinary teams.
-Given our aging and increasing chronically ill population, interns will receive a number of health psychology referrals and have the opportunity to focus on health behavior change with patients.
+As an intern, you will have the chance to spend at least six months, one to two days per week, in one of several Geisinger primary care clinics.
+Here you’ll provide brief behavioral intervention for a wide range of referrals, taking warm handoffs from primary care providers and collaborating with multidisciplinary teams.
+Given our aging and increasing chronically ill population, you will receive a number of health psychology referrals and have the opportunity to focus on health behavior change with patients.

-Each intern will spend two mornings per week for six months working as a member of one of the following integrated specialty care clinics.
-Both experiences will primarily be based in outpatient clinics providing brief consultations and behavioral interventions; however, interns will have an opportunity to provide some inpatient consultations as well.
+As part of the adult clinical and health psychology track, you will spend two mornings per week for six months working as a member of one of the following integrated specialty care clinics.
+Both experiences will primarily be based in outpatient clinics providing brief consultations and behavioral interventions; however, you will have an opportunity to provide some inpatient consultations as well.

 Adult cystic fibrosis clinic

-Funded by a three-year mental health coordinator grant through the Cystic Fibrosis Foundation, clinical health psychology provides mood and anxiety screening, assessment and brief intervention to adults attending quarterly outpatient clinic appointments and bedside consultations while hospitalized for “tune-ups” and disease exacerbations.
-Interns will be a critical member of this multidisciplinary team, which includes a multidisciplinary meeting with pulmonologists, a nurse coordinator, a respiratory therapist, a dietician and a social worker.
+Funded by a three-year mental health coordinator grant through the Cystic Fibrosis Foundation, clinical health psychology provides mood and anxiety screening, assessment and brief intervention to adults attending quarterly outpatient clinic appointments.
+Our department also offers bedside consultations for patients hospitalized for “tune-ups” and disease exacerbations.
+As an intern, you’ll be a critical member of this multidisciplinary team, which includes meeting with pulmonologists, a nurse coordinator, a respiratory therapist, a dietitian and a social worker.

-All interns will likely get some exposure to functional neurologic conditions during the year, but those who are interested in gaining a deeper understanding of the biopsychosocial factors contributing to them and evidence-based cognitive-behavioral therapy (CBT) intervention for their treatment can dedicate a half-day per week for six months to working with these referrals from Geisinger neurology’s accredited Level IV Epilepsy Center.
+All interns will likely get exposure to functional neurologic conditions during the year.
+If you’re interested in gaining a deeper understanding of the biopsychosocial factors contributing to neurological conditions and evidence-based, cognitive-behavioral therapy (CBT) intervention for their treatment, you can dedicate a half-day per week for six months to working with these referrals from Geisinger neurology’s accredited Level IV Epilepsy Center.

-Interns interested in getting a deeper understanding of ACT and its implementation in a group therapy format have the opportunity to co-lead this weekly group for individuals who are struggling with anxiety, depression and other forms of suffering.
+If you’d like a deeper understanding of acceptance and commitment therapy (ACT) and its implementation in a group therapy format, you’ll have the opportunity to co-lead this weekly group for people who have anxiety, depression and other concerns.

 During orientation and over the first month of clinical training, adult track interns attend a series of trainings in clinical skills.
-These include:
+These include the following: